 - tropical oils (coconut oil, palm oil, cocoa butter)

-Short for “trans fatty acids,” trans fat appears in foods that contain “partially hydrogenated” vegetable oils.
+Short for “trans fatty acids,” trans fat appears in foods that contain partially hydrogenated vegetable oils.
+These are the worst fats for you.
 You might find trans fat in:

 - fried foods (French fries, doughnuts, deep-fried fast foods)